menguzat/terminai/README.md

 Contributions welcome!
 Please feel free to submit a Pull Request.

+## 🚀 Upcoming Features

+We're constantly working to improve terminai!
+Here's what's coming next:

+- **🔄 Regenerate Command** - Didn't like the AI suggestion?
+Get alternative command options with a simple regenerate
+- **🛡️ Enhanced Error Handling** - Better recovery and suggestions when commands fail or produce errors
+- **💬 Multi-turn AI Context** - AI remembers your conversation for more intelligent follow-up commands and suggestions

+Stay tuned for more exciting features! 🎯

 ## 📄 License

 MIT License - see LICENSE file for details.